 - Offshore finance.

 - Money laundering and tax evasion.

 - Beneficial ownership transparency.

-I welcome proposals for research supervision in the above subject areas.
+I welcome proposals for doctoral research supervision in the above subject areas.

-I have made media appearances on radio and for national television, and am available to speak on areas of policing, fraud investigation, money laundering, and forensic imaging.
+I have made media appearances on radio and for national television, and am available to speak on areas of economic crime and policing.